K10398-real/K10398-real/README.md

 # 💻Kaleb B
 Hello!
-I'm Kaleb B, a graphic designer, music producer, content creator, and developer-in-training that works on very big and amazing projects that will blow your mind.
-I have experience with many tools.
-When not working on large projects, I am performing in an orchestra, playing sports, and occasionally playing retro games on my Windows XP virtual machine.
+I'm Kaleb B, a graphic designer, music producer, and developer-in-training that is constantly bringing something new to the table.
+I have experience with many tools, software, and other things.
+When not working on large projects, I am performing in my high school orchestra, competitively trail running, and occasionally playing retro games on my Windows XP virtual machine.

 ### ✅Overall Experience
 - Microsoft Windows, Ubuntu, Arch Linux